hampgoodwin/GoLuca/README.md

 - [x] Better error handling
     - [x] Better error logging
 - [x] Pagination
-- [ ] Add some kind of concurrency for the luls and the learnings
-    - [ ] when we hit a performance wall we're not happy with, lets look into swapping out pq for pgx
 - [ ] Add a stress testing system
-    - [ ] Magefile
+- [ ] Add fuzzing
+- [x] Add service layer
 - [ ] Decouple app setup and routing
 - [ ] Use https://mermade.github.io/openapi-gui/ to generate OAS and serve it
-- [ ] Add some tests!
 - [ ] Create a seeder for a basic dev environment of data
 - [x] swap pq for pgx
 - [x] Add code-coverage report via github actions?
     - [x] https://blog.seriesci.com/how-to-measure-code-coverage-in-go/
 - [ ] set up dev appvault and set secrets
     - [ ] set up configuration loader or a new secrets loader to load values from appvault
 - [ ] make a frontend, OOOOH!!!
 - [ ] improve pagination by displaying page number of result.
+- [ ] swap to uuid over auto incr values for id's